Chase-NJ/Astro-ME/README.md

 **App Description:** Allow users to view a virtual collection of the Met Museum's display works.
 Provides a description and image for each.
 Implements user authentication functionality, allowing users to save favorites and view them in a gallery.

 **Youtube Video Link:** [Website Demo]
+**Deployed Version ( Load times are really long but we'll say this was intended to simulate the feeling of walking to another exhibit in a real musem :D ):** [Virtual Museum Hosted Via Render](https://virtualmuseum-bso0.onrender.com)

 **APIs:** [Met Museum API](https://metmuseum.github.io)